 However, most people will have to sit an English language test at A2 level.

 Taking the IELTS Life Skills test will cost £150.

 Taking it at Trinity College London will also cost £150.

-Therefore, if they don’t pass the test the first time around, they will, unfortunately, have to spend more money to retake it (at the cost of £150 each time).
+Therefore, if the applicant does not pass the test the first time around, they will, unfortunately, have to spend more money to retake it (at the cost of £150 each time).

-If you want to save money and your English is good enough, we recommend that you take the B1 test.
+If you want to save money and the applicant’s English is good enough, the applicant may consider submitting the B1 test.

 This is because the same English language certificate will normally be able to be relied on in subsequent applications, including the Indefinite Leave to Remain application – as long as each application is submitted in time.

 The super-priority service and other optional services